 E - Expert

 Websites that don't display these factors are looked down upon by Google and seen as low-quality, whereas websites that share these characteristics are rewarded.
 As website search evolves the more E-A-T becomes important for the internet user.

 E-A-T should be what you strive for in better SEO and something you should always be working on with the introduction of new algorithms.
 In addition to providing great content to your readers, it's also what Google is trying to provide to its customers, better and more accurate search results.

 How E-A-T Benefits Your Website

-Sites that provide a constant stream of good information to their readers hold more weight, and is a strong indication that a website is providing knowledge it's users require.
+Sites that provide a constant stream of good information to their readers hold more weight, and are a strong indication that a website is providing knowledge its users require.
 And has become a trusted source for other websites.

 In order to gain this trust your website will need to be linked to other authoritative websites with the same E-A-T characteristics.

 What's the Difference Between Follow and No Follow Links?